digitronicnet/keepass-tokenengine-plugin/README.md

 # TokenEngineKeyProvider

-This project implements the KeyProvider interface and use the Token Engine as key source.
+This project implements the KeyProvider interface and uses the Token Engine as key source.